avdpunks/avdpunks.github.io/_posts/2022-04-13-AVDxWhatIsRTT.markdown

 Microsoft quotes an RTT of up to 150 ms for a stable session if the use case has nothing to do with rendering or videos.
 For office applications, it seems to be stable with an RTT of 150-200 ms. Find out more [here](https://docs.microsoft.com/en-us/azure/virtual-desktop/connection-latency).

+## How to optimize the RTT

+The following options are currently available:

+- Analyze your network traffic flow and find network components or hops that need to be upgraded or optimized.
+- Follow the proxy server guidelines for AVD (see above).
+- Inform your user to update the AVD client to the latest version when a notice appears.
+There is no option to force an upgrade.

+Stay tuned, I think something will come up in the next few days.

 ## Troubleshooting

 As of February 8, 2022, there is a new option to collect and query network data for Azure Virtual Desktop connections.
 This can show the RTT without enabling the RemoteFX Network performance counter.
 I will describe both options here.